HomeSportsTop wrestlers jointly grapple to put their ‘mafia’ chief on mat, allege...

 By B S Reporter

-The protesting athletes have demanded an “immediate arrest” and sought the intervention of the Supreme Court, which directed the to register a case against 66-year-old Singh.
+The protesting athletes have demanded an “immediate arrest” and sought the intervention of the Supreme Court, which directed the police to register a case against 66-year-old Singh.

 “The area is filled with water [due to rains] and there was no place to sleep, so we thought of bringing folding cots.
 As we were bringing the beds, a male police officer manhandled and abused us,” a sobbing wrestler Vinesh Phogat told reporters.